Does Getting Paid for Referrals Violate My Employment Contract? A Guide for Tech Workers

 How FindMyReferral Safely Architects Your Protection

-A premier referral marketplace does not expect you to take leaps of faith.
+A premier insider marketplace does not expect you to take leaps of faith.
 The entire platform architecture must be engineered from the ground up to guarantee trust, safety, and strict privacy for the supply side.

 Here is exactly how FindMyReferral ensures you can monetize your network safely, securely, and without risking your primary employment:

 - Absolute Public Anonymity: You should never have to display your real name, exact internal team, or personal photo alongside your employer's brand on a public index.
 On FindMyReferral, your profile is completely anonymized.
-A job hunter searching for an opening at a product-based company will only see a card that states: Senior Software Engineer at [Company Name], 5+ Years of Experience, 4.9 Rating.
+A applicant searching for an opening at a product-based company will only see a card that states: Senior Software Engineer at [Company Name], 5+ Years of Experience, 4.9 Rating.
 Your real identity, LinkedIn URL, and contact details are shielded behind our secure backend database.
 Candidates cannot track you down outside the platform to spam your personal accounts.

 - Dual-Layer Hidden Verification: To ensure the integrity of the marketplace, you must prove you work where you claim.
 FindMyReferral uses a secure, backend-only verification system.
 First, you authenticate via your personal email (which remains your permanent login credential).
 Second, you complete a one-time verification by receiving a secure corporate OTP at your official work email address (e.g., you@company.com).
 This corporate email is never shown to the public, never exposed to job hunters, and never scraped.
 It exists solely to prove to the system's admin layer that you are a legitimate, active employee.